 - Vacation houses, such as the stunning rural household Vulgec Breg, which is a touristic village.

 What Makes Krapina Special

-- The Zagorje region is also home of one of many health, spa and wellness centers in Croatia.
-Zagorje is known for its fertile and picturesque nature, thermal springs, delicious food, and excellent quality wine.
-The region offers great services for individuals and activities for the entire family, including hot tubs, saunas, indoor and outdoor swimming pools, massage and more.
+- The Zagorje region is also home to one of many health, spa, and wellness centers in Croatia.
+Zagorje is known for its lush and picturesque nature, thermal springs, delicious food, and excellent quality wine.
+The region offers excellent services for individuals and activities for the entire family, including hot tubs, saunas, indoor and outdoor swimming pools, massage, and more.

 Best Places to Visit in Croatia: Vodice

 Vodice is a town in the Šibenik-Knin County in Croatia.
 It is situated in a wide bay in central Dalmatia.
 Vodice is a popular tourist destination and is known to be a lively and happening town, with a rich tourist offering.
 It has a large marina in the center of the town, with more than 400 berths.
 The marina has been awarded a “Blue Flag” for its infrastructure and supporting facilities.
 The town center is known for its many cafes and restaurants and having a long promenade for leisurely walks along the sea.

 - Swim and sunbathe on one of its many beautiful beaches, such as Hanger – pebble and concrete, Plava plaža – ideal for families with children, Imperial and Srima.

 - If you are not too crazy about spending a lazy day on the beach, rent a boat, a canoe, or a powerboat and take a day trip to offshore islets such as Tijat and Logorun.

 - Take day trips to Kornati National Park, Krka National Park, Vransko Lake Nature Park, the town of Skradin, Šibenik, and the charming islands of Prvić and Zlarin.